-But if your studies center on the humanities like mine did, chances are a lot of the material you’re reading is public access.
+But if your studies center on the humanities, chances are a lot of the material you’re reading is public access.

-Look over your syllabus to see what texts you’re actually reading.
-Can you get it for free online or at the library?
-If they’re classic novels, philosophical texts or poetry, the answer is most likely “yes.”
+Look over your syllabus to see what texts you’re assigned.
+Can you get any of them for free online or at the library?
+If they’re classic novels, philosophical texts or poetry, the answer is most likely yes.

-Browse the virtual shelves at Project Gutenberg, one of the largest free ebook libraries of its kind.
-You might also be able to download the books to your Kindle through Amazon’s free and low-priced classics library.
+Browse the virtual shelves at Project Gutenberg, one of the largest free ebook libraries.
+You might also be able to download the books to your Kindle — search Amazon’s site to see if the books are in its library of free and low-priced classics.

-You can also always Google the text to see if there are any PDFs around, but you may or may not have any luck.
+You can also always Google the text to see if there are any PDFs around.

 And obviously, illegally downloading texts… is illegal.
 So don’t.